protocol/launchpad/content/en/curriculum/getting-started/objectives.md

 1. Read through the material.
 2. Watch the reference videos either as you go or at the end.
-3. Once you've read and watched, you are then ready to view on of our recorded sessions.
+3. Once you've read and watched, you are then ready to view on of our recorded Q&A sessions.
 In the past we would host live sessions with engineers who would talk about the technologies and answer questions.
 We have some of those recorded and linked for you to watch.
-4. At this point you have completed everything for the course.
-You next step can be to reach out in Filecoin Slack if you have questions.
-Go to github and check out our repos.
+4. At this point you have completed everything for the async course.
+Your next step can be to reach out in Filecoin Slack if you have questions.
+Go to github and check out the associated repos.
 There are issues tagged as good starting tasks, if you want to start contributing.